Ever wonder what you should be eating before bed?

 “Don’t eat too close to bed because you will get fat.”
 But the truth is…

-Not eating before bed is what you need to worry about.
-WHAT you eat before bed is what matters!
 During sleep, your body is in the repair and recovery process.
 It is working hard and burning A LOT of calories to repair itself before the next day.
-By having a high quality protein source before bed, you are going to receive the following benefits.
+By having a high-quality protein source before bed, you can set yourself up for better results.

 1) Better muscle, brain, and nervous system recovery while you are sleep.

 3) Promote lean muscle growth.4) Eliminate nighttime hunger to improve sleep quality.

 It does not matter if your goal is to burn fat or gain muscle, you need to have protein before you go to sleep.
 The amount of protein will change based on your goals, but the benefits of protein before bed are the same.
 It’s really the amino acids in the protein that are what you want because that is what keeps you in the anabolic state.